Some meetings definitely could have been emails. However, others simply have to happen.

 Phrases for introducing the meeting agenda

-Meetings are a necessary evil — according to Pumble’s Meeting Statistics, over 70% of employees think their job satisfaction would improve if they attended fewer meetings.
+Meetings are a necessary evil — according to Pumble’s Meeting Statistics for 2026, over 70% of employees think their job satisfaction would improve if they attended fewer meetings.

 So, apart from scheduling them sparingly, always make sure to point out the topics and the dynamics of the encounter.
 In other words — present the meeting agenda.